CSN Announces Wizards, Caps TV Schedules

 Also, Washington, D.C., was upped from ninth to eighth because Atlanta was dropped from seventh to ninth.

-In the Washington Examiner, Jim Williams reports that Comcast SportsNet has officially started its alternate Baltimore market feed.
+Examiner, Jim Williams reports that Comcast SportsNet has officially started its alternate Baltimore market feed.

 On Sunday, Sept.
 11, CSN produced both Ravens and Redskins postgame shows simultaneously.